ben-nour/ben-n93.github.io/content/blog/tab-pal.md

     </a>
 </p>

-`tab-pal` will automatically search for your Preferences.tsp file and prompt you for the path to it.
+`tab-pal` will automatically search for your Preferences.tsp file and prompt you for the path to it if it can't be found.

 Alternatively, and what is recommended, is to create an enviromental variable called `TAB_PAL_FILE`, which `tab-pal` will search for on launch.
 This will ensure you don't need to keep supplying the file path every time you launch `tab-pal`.